Professor David J Lowe

-- Awarded Fellowship of Japanese Society for the Promotion of Science for lecture tour of Japan in May, 2010.
+- Awarded Fellowships of the Japanese Society for the Promotion of Science for lecture tour of Japan in 2010 and 2000.

 - Tephrochronology, the correlation of tephra (or volcanic ash) deposits and their application to linking, synchronizing and dating geological, ecological or archaeological deposits or events;

-- Pedology, the nature, genesis, distribution and classification of soils, and palaeopedology, the study of soils of landscapes or environments of the past (especially layered multisequal soils of volcanic terrains);
+- Pedology, the nature, genesis, distribution and classification of soils, and palaeopedology, the study of soils of landscapes or environments of the past (especially layered or multisequal soils in volcanic and pyroclastic-dominated landscapes);

 - Mineralogy of soils formed in volcanic materials including studies of (i) allophane and its role in C sequestration and DNA adsorption, and (ii) halloysite and its morphology and association with landsliding;

 - Environmental change in the Quaternary: the reconstruction of palaeoenvironments, including the impacts of humans (hence geoarchaeology), using environmental proxies at a range of time-scales and deposits since about 2.6 million years ago.

 David has jointly-supervised more than 70 postgraduates to completion, being chief supervisor for more than half of these.
 Two of David's PhD students (Fieldes Award) and six of his MSc students (Rigg Award) have been awarded the top prizes of the New Zealand Society of Soil Science for their outstanding research.
 Another former student (Dr Maria Gehrels, then at Plymouth University, UK) was awarded the Pullar-Vucetich Prize (2008) of the Geological Society of New Zealand for her research on cryptotephras.
 Recent or current PhD and MSc projects supervised or co-supervised by David are given below.

 - Loame, Remedy (2016 ongoing).
 Revealing new volcanic ash-fall hazards in the Waikato region by detecting and analysing cryptotephras in 20,000-year-oldorganic-rich sediments (supported by EQC, Waikato Regional Council, and Western Australia Skeptics)

 - Huang, Yu-Tuan (Doreen) (2015).
 Studies on carbon and DNA preservation in allophanic soils and paleosols on Holocene tephras in New Zealand (supported by Marsden Fund grant to Prof David Lowe).

 - Gehrels, Maria (2009).
 An enhanced ~1800-year record of recent volcanic ash-fall events in northern New Zealand from analysis of cryptotephra.